 Hopefully your pension plan gives you control over whether or not to invest your pension contributions in an ethical fund.
-The bad news is that, if you’re a teacher, a nurse, a police officer, a librarian, or one of countless other roles in the public sector, any meaningful choice whether or not to invest in the British arms trade, or companies operating within oppressive overseas regimes, may have just been taken away from you.
+The bad news is that, if you’re a teacher, a social worker, a librarian, or one of countless other roles in the public sector, any meaningful choice whether or not to invest in the British arms trade, or companies operating within oppressive overseas regimes, may have just been taken away from you.

 I’m an ordinary person, and I’m certainly not an expert on pensions.
 But, ever since I started making contributions into a pension fund, I made a personal commitment not to invest in the arms trade.
 I appreciate that not everyone will make the same choices as me.
 Regardless, I believe that I should have the right to act on my own conscience when it comes to how I invest my own earnings in my own pension scheme.
 And I believe the same right should extend to everyone else in the UK, whichever sector they work in; public, private, not-for-profit or self-employed.